waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned
 - Boulder Dialogue: "A POKéMON may be able to move this" = Strength (HM04).
 "A POKéMON may be able to smash this" = Rock Smash.
 - Gym Access: Cianwood Gym requires Strength to reach the Leader.
 - Battle Mechanics: FIRE moves are Special in Gen 2.
+HEADBUTT is a Physical Normal-type move that can cause flinching.
 - NPC Interaction: Face the counter, not the NPC, to interact with Nurses/Clerks.
 - Input Handling: Do not mix directional and action buttons in the same `press_buttons` call.
+- Swimmer Kaylee (17, 2): Uses Goldeen (Lv18).

 # Battle Strategy: Cianwood Gym (Chuck)
 - Type: Fighting.
 Weaknesses: Flying, Psychic.